SulaxanSo/Mapbox_UX/README.md

 ## Map Configuration
 The map can be configured in the `data/config.json` file.
 Here, you can set the visualization type to "graduated_symbol" or "choropleth".
 In this prototype you can choose between ten different size and color distances.

+Additional size distances can be added in the `data/config.json` file by adding another constant.
+Make sure to update the "current_constant" variable in line 5 to the newly added constant.

+To add different color distances follow the instructions:

+1) Generate the color hexes by the [sequential color scheme generator](http://eyetracking.upol.cz/color/).
+Set the number of color scheme classes to 5 and define the color distances between all neighboring classes.
+2) Add the color hexes in `App.js` as an array in line 293.
+3) Add this case in the switch clause in line 326.
+4) Add another color distance in the `data/config.json` file and make sure to update the "current_color_distance" variable in line 20.

 ## Choropleth Maps and Color distance
 Sequential color schemes were applied on choropleth maps.
 There were five different blue colors with a certain color distance between adjacent classes.
 The color hexes were calculated by the [sequential color scheme generator](http://eyetracking.upol.cz/color/) developed by Brychtová.
 European countries (geometries) are colored according to the dataset value it represents and the class it falls into.
 Countries without data are colored gray.
 The color distances used on these maps ranged from 2 to 11.
 The color distances between neighboring classes remain the same on one map: for example, if the color distance between Class A and B is 2, the color distance between Class B and C is also 2 etc.